etruel/fakturo/readme.txt

 = 0.7.1 Beta =
 * Fixed issue on user list.
 * Fixed issue on reset to default button of print templates.
+* Added client phone on print templates and email template.

 = 0.7 Beta =
 * Added reports page.